 - You won’t be able to travel

-Home schooling is becoming more and more popular in America.
-This is because parents are starting to see the benefits of home schooling.
+Homeschooling is becoming more and more popular in America.
+This is because parents are starting to see the benefits of homeschooling.

-Many states have strict laws that govern the practice of home schooling.
+Many states have strict laws that govern the practice of homeschooling.
 In these states, parents must follow the same curriculum and standards as public schools.

 Frequently asked questions about Home Schooling.

-Q: Why did you decide to home school?
+Q: Why did you decide to home-school?

 A: I was homeschooled by my parents from kindergarten until high school.
 I didn’t think I would like it.
 I thought I would have to do many extra things for school, but that wasn’t the case.
 I felt like I learned a lot more than I would have otherwise.
-My parents were great role models for me and helped make it an easy transition.
+My parents were my great role models and helped make it an easy transition.

 Q: How did you manage to pull off such a difficult task?